Roberto Gomez (pool player)

 Roberto Gomez (born October 5, 1978) is a professional pocket billiards player from Zamboanga City, Philippines.
-Known for 9-ball, he competed in the final of both the 2007 WPA World Nine-ball Championships, and the 2007 World Cup of Pool.
+He competed in the final of both the 2007 WPA World Nine-ball Championships, and the 2007 World Cup of Pool.
 Gomez was the first qualifier to reach the final of the WPA World Nine-ball Championships.

 Career

 Early life

 Gomez first played pool at 9 years of age.
 As a passionate admirer of Efren Reyes, he would often record on tape televised matches of the world champion.
 Although he had aspirations of competing in professional tournaments, Gomez decided to find other careers in college.

 He spent college at Western Mindanao State University and initially try to find a course in architecture.
 But because broadcasting and political science were the only available, Gomez settled for broadcasting.
 Through this, he became and served as a reporter for ABS-CBN for a couple of years.

 Gomez then returned to pool and began playing professionally.